Christopher Yeich on Creating Niche Content

 1. Tell us about your background and journey in content marketing.

-I am the head of the TransUnion B2B content marketing discipline, which primarily focuses on US markets within MySpace.
-We service seven vertical markets and other lines of business with recent acquisitions, such as NewStar.
-Our philosophy on the content team is to have an outside-in view by truly understanding our audiences through data-driven insights to provide them with valuable expertise, counsel, advice, and direction, and serve as a partner in their challenges.
+I am the head of the TransUnion B2B content marketing discipline, which primarily focuses on US markets.
+We serve numerous lines of business, vertical markets, and solutions groups.
+Our philosophy on the content team is to have an outside-in view by truly understanding our audiences through data-driven insights to provide them with valuable expertise, counsel, advice, and direction, and serve as a partner to help them overcome their challenges.
 We want to maintain long-standing relationships with our clients by giving them something meaningful through content storytelling that helps them do their jobs better, smarter, and faster.
-Building long-standing valued relationships with our customers is foundational to us.
+Building long-standing valued relationships with our customers is foundational to our beliefs.

 2. How does content differ when it comes to selling a service versus selling a product?

 As someone in charge of content marketing, I believe that providing a broad range of content is essential.
 We create content for each stage of the customer journey, from top-funnel thought leadership to mid-funnel practical guidance and lower-funnel services and solutions.
-However, we focus on building relationships with our customers through top-funnel content that features subject matter experts who can speak their language and provide valuable insights.
+However, we focus on building relationships with our customers through top-funnel content that features subject matter experts who can speak our audiences’ languages and provide valuable insights.
 We then create practical guidance content that addresses the challenges customers face and offers recommendations to overcome them, without heavily promoting our products and solutions.
+I see that more as the service we provide, as it’s more consultative than anything.

 3. What content metrics do you track as a content marketer?

 It's a great question and it's something that we talk about a lot here internally.
-I have a PowerPoint deck that I've put together to showcase internally just how we do content marketing at TransUnion.
-I believe that leads, marketing qualified leads, sales accepted leads, and sales qualified leads are the most important demand generation KPIs.
-This tie directly to revenue, pipeline, and marketing's contribution to pipeline goals.
+I believe that leads, marketing-qualified leads, sales-accepted leads, and sales-qualified leads are the most important demand-generation KPIs.
+This ties directly to revenue, pipeline, and marketing's contribution to pipeline goals.
 However, I am also interested in engagement metrics such as page views, unique visits, time on page, bounce rate, and conversion percentage through form fills.
 I am particularly interested in the "next click" after someone consumes a piece of content, to see what interests them beyond that initial article or blog post.
 This helps us create a relevant "what's next" component for the user and is vital for account-based marketing.

 4. What does your ideal content marketing stack look like?